Healthy Homes Assessment Meeanee

 Insulation Meeanee

-The insulation of the ceiling and underfloor has been compulsory in all rental homes as of July 1st, 2019.
-Property managers and landlords must make sure that the insulation meets standards that are in line with the latest quality.
-In some instances, existing ceiling insulation or insulation in the subfloor space might require to be filled with or replaced.
+Insulation for underfloor and ceilings has been compulsory on all rental houses from 1 July 2019.
+All landlords and property managers have to ensure that the insulation is in line with this new standard.
+In some instances, current ceiling insulation, or the insulation of the subfloor space might require to be filled with or replaced.

-A well-insulated house can reduce condensation and lessen the likelihood of dampness and mould, and will also make an easier task to allow the house to retain heat.
+A well-insulated property can reduce condensation and lower the chance of mould and damp, and will also make an easier task for the household to retain heat.

-The "R" signifies thermal resistance, and is a gauge of how well the insulation can withstand heat flow.
-The higher the R-value, the higher the standard of insulation.
+The "R" signifies thermal resistance and is a gauge of how well the insulation can withstand heat flow.
+The more R-value is higher, the better the insulation.

 • Zone 1 - Auckland & Northland - ceiling R 2.9 Underfloor R 1.3